 We ate in the dining room, with a special meal of trout prepared just for our group (and lots of raisin based sides and breads) – a meal I’ll not soon forget.
 And the kitchens?
 Wow.
 Huge.
 The area for making breads smelled so good that I would like to move in, were it not so hot in there from the massive ovens.

 I hope to one day return and stay the night at the lodge, and spend a little extra time in the park.
 I bet it’s amazing in the winter, with snow on the ground, or in the spring when the flowers are in bloom and the waterfalls are running.
-I know it was a good time in the fall!
+It was a good time in the fall!

 Have you been to Yosemite?
 When I return, what should I do?
 Should we stay in the lodge?
 Camp?
 Choose another property in the park?
 Stay outside the park?
 I need advice!